Skip to Main Content

 Hamburg's HafenCity district represents one of Europe's more ambitious urban redevelopment projects: a former industrial port territory, steadily converted over two decades into a district of cultural institutions, corporate headquarters, and residential blocks, anchored at its western end by the Elbphilharmonie.
 Hotels in this neighbourhood occupy a specific position in the city's accommodation map.
 They serve both the Elphi crowd arriving for evening concerts and the growing professional and creative population that the district has drawn since planning restrictions eased.
 The AMERON Hamburg Speicherstadt works the warehouse-conversion angle nearby; 25hours Hotel Altes Hafenamt takes a different route, working with the bones of the former harbour authority building on Osakaallee 12.

 The Altes Hafenamt building dates from the 19th century.
 In a district where most architecture is either preserved brick warehouse or new-build glass, occupying an actual civic heritage structure gives the property a foothold that purpose-built design hotels in the area cannot replicate.
-The 25hours group, which operates across European cities including Vienna, Paris, and Berlin, has a consistent approach: take a building with a prior identity, preserve its structural character, and layer a programme of food, drink, and communal spaces that makes the hotel relevant to the neighbourhood rather than self-contained.
+25hours takes a building with a prior identity, preserves its structural character, and layers in food, drink, and communal spaces that connect it to the neighbourhood.
 The Altes Hafenamt property fits that model.

 The Food and Bar Programme in Context